KengoTODA/readthedocs-action/README.md

 If you use [translations feature](https://docs.readthedocs.io/en/latest/localization.html#project-with-multiple-translations), make sure you've configured all your RTD projects including translations.

-In `.github/config.yml` file, set the project slug of the root RTD project.
+Set the project slug of the root RTD project to `project` config.

+## Migrating from v1 to v2

+`.github/config.yml` is no longer needed.
+Move the `rtd.project` config to `project` config of the step.

 ## License

-Copyright &copy; 2018-2020 Kengo TODA
+Copyright &copy; 2018-2021 Kengo TODA

 ```
 Licensed under the Apache License, Version 2.0 (the "License");